nimbrethil81/warboss-companion-dev/SPEC.md

 saved in Muster (Fail Gracefully).
 Id immutability (unit, option, and artefact ids alike) is what makes stored references stable across saves.
 Normalisation to a consistent `{ unit_id, options, artefact }` array happens in exactly one place — `resolver.js` — never re-implemented per caller.
+The `unit_id`s in an army resolve against that army's **own faction** (`faction_id` → the keyed `WBC.factionData` entry), so Muster pricing and Battle roster build always read the correct faction's stats even when several factions' armies are listed together.

 **`games` tab**
 | Column | Type | Notes |